Gonumalik06/eth/README.md

 Follow these steps to set up and deploy the contract using Remix IDE:

-Open Remix IDE: Go to Remix IDE.
+1.Open Remix IDE: Go to Remix IDE.

-Create a New File:
+2.Create a New File:

 o In the left sidebar, click on the "+" icon to create a new file.

 o Name your file MyToken.sol.

-Paste the Solidity Code:
+3.Paste the Solidity Code:

 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;